tgg/connect-or-cut/README.md

 ## Roadmap

+ * Fix bugs with:
+   * empty block and no glob (PLA)
+   * WARN if localhost is not allowed
+   * bug with machine name not being fully qualified
  * Complete IPv6
  * Make filtering algorithm configurable.
 For now it's always:
    * check against ALLOW list and ALLOW connection if it's in it;